max-reddel/QONNECT/README.md

 - `update()` which updates the agent's demand for the next instant.

 #### Example

 Let's say for instance, a `PartsManufacturer` `pm1` is activated.
 This agent wants first to buy plastic from the `Refiner`s and `Recycler`s.
 The agent `pm1` will compute its preferences and thus determine to which supplier `pm1` wants to go to first to attempt to buy a specific kind of plastic.
 Then, it will go through the suppliers according to these preferences.
-When `pm1` is done with buying all plastic that it demands, it can execute the second step.
-Now, `pm1` will manufacture parts out of plastic.
-In the last step, `pm1` will adjust its demand for the next instant.
-When `pm1` is all done, the next `PartsManufacturer` can be activated and so on.

-**I checked the source code of the Mesa time module, and actually it will execute stage 1 for all agents first, then the second stage for all agents and then the third stage for all agents.**

-*Suggestion for change:*

-Let's say for instance, a `PartsManufacturer` `pm1` is activated.
-This agent wants first to buy plastic from the `Refiner`s and `Recycler`s.
-The agent `pm1` will compute its preferences and thus determine to which supplier `pm1` wants to go to first to attempt to buy a specific kind of plastic.
-Then, it will go through the suppliers according to these preferences.
 When `pm1` is done with buying all plastic that it demands, it is the turn of the next `PartsManufacturer` `pm2`.
-When all agents executed the first stage, `pm1` will manufacture parts out of plastic and other agents will follow when it is finished.
-In the last step, `pm1` will adjust its demand for the next instant followed by the other agents.
+When all agents executed the first stage, the second stage starts for all agents.
+When it is `pm1`'s turn, it will manufacture parts out of plastic (the analogous is the case for all other agents).
+In the last step, every agent will adjust its demand for the next instant.

 ### 2.2 Changes in Components